 All transfer course grades or symbols used to designate unsatisfactory, failing, or non-passing work at time of withdrawal such as UW, WU, or WF are evaluated as failing grades (F) unless otherwise defined by the source institution.
-FIDM only awards applicable course credit for courses taken at other institutions to which the student received a grade of "C-" or higher.
+FIDM accepts Pass/ No Pass and Credit/No Credit courses for transfer if the source institution requires a minimum of a C- grade (70% or above) to earn a Pass and the Pass grade is listed on the official transcript in the Units Earned column of the semester/quarter in which it was taken.